Kenneth Pasternak: The KABR Group

 In 2008, seeing that there was opportunity to purchase distressed real estate at a discount, Pasternak founded the real estate investment firm KABR Real Estate Investment Partners LLC.
 The firm was started with partner Adam Altman where Pasternak serves as CEO and Chairman.
 KABR Group is dedicated to the purchase of select real-estate assets in the Metro NYC and Greater Jacksonville areas.
-KABR I was the first marketed product to come out of Chestnut Ridge Capital LLC, and was succeeded by later funds - KABR II through KABR V. Ken Pasternak owns a significant portion of both the General Partner ("GP") and Limited Partner ("LP") portions of each of the KABR Funds.
-The combined Fair Market Value (FMV) of KABR Funds II - V and other GP managed assets is approximately $1 billion as of 2/18/22.
+KABR I was the first marketed product to come out of Chestnut Ridge Capital LLC, and was succeeded by later funds - KABR II through KABR VI.
+Ken Pasternak owns a significant portion of both the General Partner ("GP") and Limited Partner ("LP") portions of each of the KABR Funds.
+The combined Fair Market Value (FMV) of KABR Funds II – VI and other GP managed assets is approximately over $1 billion as of April 2024.

-On June 1, 2009, KABR closed a deal to purchase 85 Challenger Road - a 235000 sqft office building in Ridgefield Park, NJ.
+On June 1, 2009, KABR closed a deal to purchase 85 Challenger Road – a 235000 sqft office building in Ridgefield Park, NJ.
 The Class-A office building sits adjacent to the NJ Turnpike and was formerly occupied by the Daewoo Corporation.
-KABR purchased the building from AIG for "...the right price" according to Pasternak - though the purchase price was undisclosed at the time - it was later reported to be approximately $10.5mm.
+KABR purchased the building from AIG for "...the right price" according to Pasternak – though the purchase price was undisclosed at the time – it was later reported to be approximately $10.5mm.

-On October 25, 2020, KABR sold the 85 Challenger Road office building in Ridgefield Park, NJ for a reported $60mm.
-The Class-A office building was fully leased to Samsung Electronics America - whose tenancy KABR renewed in 2019.
+On October 25, 2020, KABR sold the 85 Challenger Road office building in Ridgefield Park, New Jersey, for a reported $60mm.
+The Class-A office building was fully leased to Samsung Electronics America – whose tenancy KABR renewed in 2019.

+In April of 2024, KABR completed the raise for its KABR VI fund at over $100,000,000 from accredited investors.

 Belleayre Resort

-Pasternak is a general partner in the development of the Belleayre Resort at Catskill Park, NY where Crossroads Ventures is developing a $394,000,000 destination resort.
+Pasternak is a general partner in the development of the Belleayre Resort at Catskill Park, New York, where Crossroads Ventures is developing a $394,000,000 destination resort.